thisisbilly1/portfolio/README.md

 ## Intro

+This is a full stack portfolio application.
+It takes advantage of Three.js and WebGL to make an interactive and engaging website.
-This is a full stack application.
-Feel free to use all, any, or none of it for your projects.
-If you do use it, please give credit :)
+Feel free to use any of the code for your projects.
+Just give some credit!

 ## Demo
 https://www.nickportfolio.cf/